gmhumber/Linked-List-Library/README.md

 ### LinkedList Class methods

-`printList()`: Prints the index and values of each node in the list to the console, or `undefined` if the list is empty.
+`printList(detailedView)`: Prints the index and values of each node in the list to the console, or `undefined` if the list is empty.
+The `detailedView` parameter is option, set it to `true` to obtain a detailed printout of the list which includes the `next` and `previous` values of each node.
+The default value for detailedView is `false`.

 `printNode(index)`: Prints the value of the node passed in as the index parameter to the console, or `undefined` if the list is empty.